ChloeZzzzz/Sheltero/README.md

 **Sign in**

 The sign in feature has also been implemented and the identification of individuals is dealt with passport.js.
-It looks for the individual in the models folder and check to see if they are an existing user, and have the correct password. passport.js is responsible for rerouting users to the right direction, ie. if they are not the user signed in, they are redirected to a different page
+It looks for the individual in the MongoDb and check to see if they are an existing user, and have the correct password. passport.js is responsible for rerouting users to the right direction, ie. if they are not the user signed in, they are redirected to a different page

 To access the signin function, simply click on the url link below, or visit the homepage and click on the *signin button*